-I am a conservation scientist passionate about applying practical scientific approaches to address environmental challenges.
-I work internationally with partners in government agencies, NGOs and the private sector on projects that range from ocean management through to corporate biodiversity accountability.
+I am a conservation scientist passionate about applying practical scientific approaches to strategically address environmental challenges.
+Over the last fifteen years I have been working internationally with partners in government agencies, NGOs and the private sector on projects that range from ocean management through to corporate biodiversity accountability.

 My objective is to ensure that environmental considerations are formally incorporated into public and private sector decision-making, particularly in situations where competing economic and social factors may dominate.